 Pluto’s domain (death, sex, crime, power, wealth, taxation, irrevocably life-changing moments, trauma and destruction) remains generally hidden in the dark, complex realms of the mysterious.

-Plutonic forces gather silently underfoot; they crawl under our skin; riddle through our body via our ancestral DNA; carry over in the family psychopathy, etc. These powers are searching for ways to bust through the weakest defences of our innocence, naivety, yet we remain largely unaware – ignorant to the threatening auspices of death, decay and transformative change.
+Plutonic forces gather silently underfoot; they crawl under our skin; riddle through our body via our ancestral DNA; carry over in the family psychopathy, etc. These powers are searching for ways to bust through the weakest defences of our innocence and naivety, yet we remain largely unaware – ignorant to the threatening auspices of death, decay and transformative change.

 Others choose to willingly explore the dark side, possessing a morbid fascination for things obfuscated or forbidden.
 Seeking to identify their dark side, they strive to understand the weaknesses of the flesh better and become acquainted with their mortality, psychological blind spots, and those repressed, shadow-self areas.
 They become intrigued with power and aspire to possess it over those who live in fear or terror.